sophiasigethy/Cabo_App/readme.md

 The project was to create a Multiplayer Online Card game for Android OS called Cabo.
 This repository contains 2 projects, which are neede for the game.

-- **CaboServer** is a Java-Project containing a SpringServer and everything else needed to deploy a Server through which the Clients can communicate.
+- **CaboServer** is a Java-Project containing a SpringServer and everything else needed to deploy a Server enabling communication between the Clients.
 - **CaboClient** contains the Android App.